Explicit solution of an inverse first-passage time problem for L\'{e}vy processes and counterparty credit risk: Appendix: Proof of quasi-invariance by residue calculus

-In particular, for any $\lambda\in(0,\lambda^*]$, $\mu_\lambda$ satisfies the identity in ~\eqref{eq:idd2}. \end{Lem} \begin{Rem}\rm The identity in ~\eqref{eq:keyid3} is also valid if one replaces $\mc C_T^+$ by the contour $\mc C^-_T$ consisting of the segment $\mc I_T$ and the semi-circle that joins $a-\ii T$ and $a+\ii T$ such that $\mc C^-_T$ is contained in the set $\{u\in\mbb C:\Re(u)\leq a\}$ (see Figure~\ref{fig:contour}).
-This fact is shown by arguments that are analogous the ones given below in the proof of Lemma~\ref{lem2a}. \end{Rem} \begin{proof}[Proof of Lemma~\ref{lem2a}] By Cauchy's Residue Theorem the integral $I^+_o(T)$ of the function $f$ over the curve $\mc C^+_T$ is for all $T$ sufficiently large equal to
+\begin{Remm} By arguments that are analogous, the ones given below in the proof of Lemma~\ref{lem2a}, it may be verified that the identity in \eqref{eq:keyid3} remains valid if one replaces $\mathcal C_T^+$ by the contour $\mathcal C^-_T$ consisting of the segment $\mathcal I_T$ and the semi-circle that joins $a-\ii T$ and $a+\ii T$ such that $\mathcal C^-_T$ is contained in the set $\{u\in\mbb C\dvtx\Re(u)\leq a\}$ (see Figure~\ref{fig:contour}). \end{Remm} \begin{pf*}{Proof of Lemma~\ref{lem2a}} By Cauchy's residue theorem, the integral $I^+_o(T)$ of the function $f$ over the curve $\mathcal C^+_T$ is for all $T$ sufficiently large equal to

-where $\mrm{Res}_p(f)$ denotes the residue of the function $f$ at the pole $p$ and, for any $p\in\mbb C$ and any curve $\Gamma:[0,2\pi]\to\mbb C$, $n(\Gamma, p)$ denotes the winding number of $\Gamma$ around $p$.
-Note that we have $n(\mc C_T^+,p)= -1$ for any $p\in\mc P^+$ (see Figure~\ref{fig:contour}).
+where $\mathrm {Res}_p(f)$ denotes the residue of the function $f$ at the pole $p$ and, for any $p\in\mbb C$ and any curve $\Gamma\dvtx[0,2\pi]\to \mbb C$, $n(\Gamma, p)$ denotes the winding number of $\Gamma$ around $p$.
+Note that we have $n(\mathcal C_T^+,p)= -1$ for any $p\in\mathcal P^+$ (see Figure~\ref{fig:contour}).